 SOLDIERS WORE IT TO SHOW THEY WERE CROATIAN

 Hrvoje Cvitanovic, emphasizing that the necktie is an important element of Croatian culture, shared the following information about the history of the necktie in Croatia: “Croatians have always tried to assert their identity, and the necktie emerged in this way.
 Croatian soldiers in the Austro-Hungarian, Austrian, and even French armies wore this ribbon to signify that they were Croatian.
 The word ‘necktie’ (kravat) is derived from ‘Croat,’ meaning ‘Croatian.’
-I am truly happy that we have this symbol of Croatia, which almost every man wears on a daily basis.
+I am truly happy that we have this symbol of Croatia, which almost every man wears daily.
 It represents our culture and our struggle as a small country to be recognized and visible.”